 Salmon hatched and reared in hatcheries mix with wild salmon stocks.
 In some cases hatchery fish are similar to their wild cousins.
 In others, they are quite different.
 Many wild salmon are uniquely suited to the particular river or stream in which they live and in some cases lose beneficial characteristics when hybridized with wild spawning hatchery fish.
 The question of identifying which salmon stocks are unique and deserving of ESA protections is currently unresolved.

 Another major problem for salmon spawning in tributaries of the Snake Rivers in Washington and Idaho are the presence of four dams blocking the lower Snake River.
 Snake River salmon populations have taken a dramatic turn for the worse since the completion of these four dams in the 1960's.
-Earthjustice is litigating to save these salmon stocks from extinction which is predicted by some fish biologists to occur by 2015 unless major modifications of the dams are achieved.
+Earthjustice is litigating to save these salmon stocks from extinction.